davesnx/styled-ppx/documents/css-extraction.md

 ### Dedup and write

-Resolved rule strings are deduplicated with an order-preserving `Hashtbl` filter: walk the rules in source-traversal order and keep the first occurrence of each string.
+Resolved rule strings are deduplicated with an order-preserving `Hashtbl` filter: walk the rules in the order established by Order above (dependency order by default, `--order source` otherwise) and keep the first occurrence of each string.
 This removes duplicates produced by the same rule appearing in multiple files (common for shared helpers).